-- Governments’ systematic implementation of sustainable win-win policies for host communities as well as refugees
+- Development and implementation of scalable, transferrable and sustainable solutions, developed with both host communities as well as refugees

-- Pragmatic support acknowledging being ‘displaced’ as a circumstance and not an identity, which demands action for meaningful integration in recognition of every individuals’ historical and aspirational context
+- Acknowledgement that being ‘displaced’ is a circumstance and not an identity, calling for meaningful integration in recognition of every individuals’ historical and aspirational context

 Zulu, Nguni Bantu definition of “humanity”